WEBPAGE UPDATED Tuesday June 22, 2022

 Bait fish are not bottom dwellers, they live above the bottom at different locations throughout the water column.

 When you transport live fish, there is plenty of water sloshing in your livewell during transport to move, stir and mix the water preventing any stagnation points at any location inside your livewell.
 Turbulent water inside your livewell can physically injure live bait, causing abrasions, fractures and red-nose.
-All physical trauma increases livewell mortality and morbidity (negatively affects live bait quality).
+All/any physical trauma increases stress resulting in livewell mortality and morbidity (negatively affects live bait quality).

-FACT: Turbulent fast moving livewell water causes fish to constantly swim harder in order to maintain equilibrium and prevent being washed into the livewell walls.
+FACT: Turbulent fast moving livewell water causes fish to constantly swim harder in order to maintain equilibrium and prevent being washed, slammed into the livewell walls.

-FACT: Turbulent fast moving livewell water dramatically increases metabolism, increases cellular oxygen demand, increases oxygen uptake per pound of fish, and increases cellular oxygen debt quickly when livewell dissolved oxygen levels falls below 100% DO Saturation in transport.
+FACT: Turbulent fast moving livewell water dramatically increases fish metabolism, the work of oxygenation, depletes cellular oxygen stores, increases cellular oxygen demand, increases oxygen uptake per pound of fish, increases dissolves CO2 and carbonic acid and increases cellular oxygen debt quickly.
+The cellular oxygen debt cannot be reversed with more aeration or massive volumes of water pumped through any livewell, bait tank or tuna tubes.

-FACT: Capture, captivity, transport, netting, handling, overcrowding and poor livewell water quality cause live bait stress.
-The deadliest stress is oxygen deprivation in overcrowded aerated summer livewells.
+FACT: Capture, netting, hooking, fishting, captivity, transport, handling, overcrowding and poor livewell water quality causes profound unnatural extreme bait/fish stress lasting many hours.
+The deadliest stress is oxygen deprivation, suffocation, hypoxia in mechanically aerated summer livewells.

 FACT: The first response fish exhibit under stress of any kind is excessive mucus production.
-The greater the stress the more mucus (fish slime) they excrete.
-Mucus is protein… that’s seen as slime and nasty brown bubbles in the livewell water!
+Gas bubbles pasing through the water makes the water surface look foamy with fish slime.
+The greater the stress the more mucus, protine (slime) they excrete, the nastier the livewell water becomes.
+Fish mucus is pure protein excretions caused by poor transport water quality… that is the slime and nasty brown bubbles fishermen see in poor quality livewell water!

-FACT: Reducing the stressors will reduce slime and foam in livewell water.
-Foam is a warning that livewell water quality is poor and needs fixing.
-Fishermen like to hide ugly foam with detergents and anti-foaming livewell chemicals while avoiding the cause of the foam and slime… the poor livewell water quality.
+FACT: Reducing or eliminating the stressors reduces slime, mucus production and foam in your livewell water.
+Foam is a symptom that livewell water quality is poor and needs fixing.

-Do you really believe that constantly changing your total livewell water volume 6-10-20 times per hour is necessary to control toxic metabolic waste in your livewell?
+Do you really believe that constantly changing your total livewell water volume 6-10-50 times per hour with high volume water pumps are necessary to control the toxic metabolic waste in your livewell and insure minimal safe dissolved oxygen?
+Toxic waste consists of dissolved >dissolved O2, >carbonic acid (acid water pH), >ammonia, >nitrites, feces, urine, scale slough, vomit, the big chunks?

-Do your really believe a constant flow of water in your livewell moving clock-wise is necessary in the northern hemisphere?
+Do you really believe a constant high flow of water through your livewell/lbait tank moving clockwise is necessary in the northern hemisphere?

 SHRIMP TRANSPORTED IN LIVEWELLS AND BAIT TANKS

-Shrimp are bottom dwellers, they becoming aggressive and hostile when overcrowded, forced to stack and touching each other in livewells.
-Shrimp need plenty of livewell bottom space to spread out to prevent stacking or even touching each other.
+Shrimp are bottom dwellers.
+Shrimp become aggressive and hostile when overcrowded, forced to stack and touching each other in livewells/bait tanks during summer transports.
+Shrimp require plenty of livewell bottom space to spread out to prevent stacking or even touching each other.
 When shrimp are stacked too close and overcrowded, they kill their neighbors, eat their neighbors, pinch off legs, bodies and eyes which dramatically increases mortality and morbidity.
-Shrimp survive poorly with legs and eyes traumatically amputated and broken by their captive neighbors and they can’t spread out enough on the floor of the livewell or escape the more aggressive ones.
+Summer shrimp transport survival is poor with legs and eyes traumatically amputated and broken by their captive neighbors and they can’t spread out enough on the floor of the livewell or escape the more aggressive ones.

-Webbing hung inside the livewell does offers more space to spread out and avoid hostile neighbors in shrimp tanks.
+Webbing hung inside the livewell walls offers more space for shrimp to spread out, avoiding hostile neighbors in shrimp tanks.

-Shrimp also require minimal safe water quality to keep alive and remain healthy in livewells and bait tanks.
-The #1 issue in livewell water for shrimp is maintaining minimal safe DO saturations.
+Shrimp also require minimal safe water quality to stay alive and remain healthy in livewells and bait tanks during live summer transports.
+The primary water quality problem when transporting live shrimp in the summer is insuring minimal safe DO saturation.

 AIR BUBBLES – BUBBLE SIZE – HOW MUCH BUBBLES

-Air bubbles are air bubbles, micro-fine air bubbles can provide a lot of aeration and nitrogen supersaturation.
+Air bubbles are air bubbles, micro-fine air bubbles can provide a lot of aeration, especial the dreaded nitrogen super-saturation (gas bubble disease, gas embolism, the bends or pop-eye).
 A lot of aeration means a lot of dissolved nitrogen and very little dissolved oxygen.
 A lot of aeration with millions of micro-fine air bubbles does not ensure minimal safe dissolved oxygen saturation in your overstocked summer livewell:

 See Henry’s Gas Law http://en.wikipedia.org/wiki/Henry’s_law

 FACT: Henry’s Gas Law – The warmer the water the less oxygen it will hold under these conditions.
 The greater the salinity, the less dissolved oxygen water will hold.
-The greater the livewell stocking density, the more oxygen is required.
+The greater the livewell stocking density, the more dissolved oxygen required to ensure safe oxygenation for the total biomass of fish or live bait being transported.

-Air at normobaric conditions: 21% oxygen gas tension is only is 159 mm/hg.
+Air at normobaric conditions: In fresh ambient air, <21% oxygen gas tension is only is 159 mm/hg.

-This is “Supercharging” – Pure 100% oxygen at normobaric conditions gas tension is 760 mm/hg.
+This is “Supercharging” – Pure 100% oxygen at normobaric conditions, oxygen gas tension is 760 mm/hg.
 Supercharging requires continuous exposure to an additional 601 mm/hg oxygen tension.

-FACT: High DO Supersaturation in live well water causes high arterial blood supersaturation in live bait… that is how fishermen create the livewell conditions for supercharging live bait.
+FACT: High DO Supersaturation in live well water causes high arterial blood supersaturation in live bait… that is how fishermen create the livewell the primary condition for supercharging live bait.
 That is why supercharged live bait are unnaturally made in livewells and bait tanks in the summer.
 That is why supercharged live bait is so special for the serious offshore and inshore live bait fisherman, especially in the summer.
-PURE OXYGEN COMBINED WITH HIGH CONCENTRATIONS OF PURE ADRENALINE CREATE AN ABNORMALLY STRONG, DURABLE BAIT FISH UNSEEN IN THE WILD.
+PURE OXYGEN, HIGH DO SUPERSATURATION COMBINED WITH HIGH CONCENTRATIONS OF PURE ADRENALINE produced by the fish CREATE AN ABNORMALLY STRONG, DURABLE BAIT FISH UNSEEN IN THE WILD.

 When using Supercharged live bait – never chill your livewell water with ice.
 If you are fishing in 90 F water keep you livewell water temperature 90 degrees F.

 All live bait fishermen know what happens to chilled (75 F) live bait in aerated livewells and bait tanks when it is hooked up and tossed into summer 90 F environmental water from where it came from minutes or a few hours ago.
-Your live bait becomes lethargic immediately and dies quickly on the hook in that hot water.
-You are fishing with dead bait then.
+I bet your live bait becomes lethargic immediately and dies quickly on the hook in that hot water.
+You are fishing with crab bait then.

 FACT: In the summer – The acute effects of temperature shock are much greater when your live bait or tournament fish go from cooler iced live well water back to hot environmental water with low dissolved oxygen.
-The temperature shock you cause from the acute change of temperature from your cool livewell to warm, summer environmental water is a killer.
+The temperature shock you cause from the acute change of temperature from hot summer environmental water to chilled livewell water and back to hot summer environmental water after hooking is a killer.

-Live bait fishermen know this kind of temperature shock well and experience this every summer when ice is used to induce hypothermia by chilling summer livewell water.
+Live bait fishermen know the negative affects about this kind of multi-temperature shocks in the summer well.
+Live baiters experience this every summer when ice is used to induce hypothermia by chilling summer livewell water.